avaneev/prvhash/README.md

 (which meets most SMHasher requirements on its own, except AppendedZeroes and Zeroes tests) that compresses 16 input byte blocks into 4 hash bytes, that are then sent to PRVHASH input: this may provide an additional 2-3 times speed performance increase.
-This should still meet the security standards.
+This should still meet the security standards and provide PRVHASH's unlimited-bit hash benefit, given each message is randomly seeded.

 [Follow the author on Twitter](https://twitter.com/AlekseyVaneev)